Table of contents

 4. Make empowerment part of your organization’s culture and vision

+Revamping your company culture to focus on empowering employees takes time and dedicated effort.
 All levels of your company need to feel empowered and set up for success, including HR, managers, higher-level leadership, and employees.
-Think of ways for existing employees to guide new employees through orientation, set up mentoring circles or idea exchanges, and brainstorm new and exciting ways for employees to engage with other departments.
+Think of ways for existing employees to guide new employees through onboarding, set up mentoring circles or idea exchanges, and brainstorm new and exciting ways for employees to engage with other departments.

-Empowering employees starts with listening and recognition
+Employee empowerment starts with listening and recognition

 Companies need to find ways to empower employees in order to encourage and excite them.
-This makes employees feel as though they are meaningfully contributing to the company’s success and improves their emotional well-being.
+This makes employees feel as though they are meaningfully contributing to the company’s success and improves emotional well-being.

-Two of the main factors in empowerment are an openness to employee input and recognizing employees.
-Achievers Listen and Achievers Recognize can help jumpstart your company’s efforts towards employee empowerment.
-Achievers Listen allows your employees to provide feedback on their terms through frequent, anonymous pulse surveys and an always-on feedback channel.
+Achievers Listen allows your employees to provide feedback on their terms through frequent, anonymous surveys and an always-on feedback channel.
 And it empowers managers as well by accelerating the feedback loop and providing them with the insights they need to take real-time action.
 Achievers Recognize empowers everyone in your organization to easily send monetary and social recognition to team members who exemplify your company values.

-Both Achievers Listen and Achievers Recognize include detailed reports on KPIs that can be shared across the organization and provide critical guidance so you can take the right actions quickly.
+Both Achievers Listen and Achievers Recognize include detailed reports on KPIs that can be shared across the organization and offer essential guidance so you can take the right actions without hesitation.
+Achievers empowers you to create the company culture you’ve always wanted.